 Clean the Ear Padding

-Over-the-ear headphones are popular for music lovers, gamers, and professionals who want to enjoy high-quality sound without disturbing others.
+Over-the-ear headphones let people listen to high-quality music without bothering other people.
 These headphones come with ear padding that provides comfort and blocks outside noise.

 - First, remove the ear padding from the headphones.
 This can be done by gently pulling the padding away from the headphones.
-Most over-the-ear headphones have removable padding, but some may require a screwdriver or other tool to remove them.
+Over-the-ear headphones usually include detachable padding, however, some require a screwdriver.
 Check your headphone manual for instructions on how to remove the ear padding.

 - Next, use a soft cloth or sponge to clean the ear padding.
 You can use mild soap, detergent, and warm water to clean the padding.
 Gently rub the padding with the cloth or sponge, being careful not to damage the material.
 Avoid harsh chemicals or abrasive cleaners, as these can damage the padding.